jajdp/Shenanibot-public/README.md

 ## Installing the Bot
 Next, you will have to download the code for the bot.
 Click on the green button at the top of this screen that says **Code**, then click on **Download ZIP**

-For new installations, pick a directory for the bot; this will be referred to as the "bot directory" throughout these instructions.
+For new installations, pick a directory for the bot (e.g. "c:\my_user\Documents\Shenanibot-public); this will be referred to as the "bot directory" throughout these instructions.
 Unpack the contents of the ZIP file into the bot directory.

 If you're upgrading from a previous version, you can either user your existing bot diretory, or copy your configuration files to a new bot directory.